 White Sox go young, rebuild after 4 straight losing seasons

-In this Sept.
-29, 2016 file photo, Chicago White Sox starter Jose Quintana throws against the Tampa Bay Rays during the first inning of a baseball game in Chicago.
+28, 2016 file photo, Chicago White Sox's Todd Frazier hits a home run off Tampa Bay Rays relief pitcher Eddie Gamboa during the seventh inning of a baseball game.
+The White Sox made their inte... .

 Comments